 The grade "Inconclusive" is used regardless of whether the evidence comes from RCTs or from controlled nonrandomized/observational studies.
-In cases in which the only available evidence is from uncontrolled observational studies, the grade "insufficient evidence" is always used regardless of whether or not findings are similar across studies.
+In cases in which the only available evidence is from uncontrolled observational studies, the grade e.
+Criteria for Grading Bodies of Evidence as "Insufficient"

+"insufficient evidence" is always used regardless of whether or not findings are similar across studies.